dylanheath/cen/README.md

 ### Transactions

-All Transactions will be viewable through the in web browser or through its dedicated Api `mainnet.cen.network/.netlify/functions/api/` allowing any entity the permissions to freely view the data
+All Transactions will be viewable through the in web browser or through its dedicated Api `mainnet.cen.network/.netlify/functions/api/` allowing any entity the permission to freely view the data

 #### EndPoints